blagae/elisio/Elisio/CONTRIBUTING.md

 Version numbers
 ===

-As of June 2016, no releases have been made.
+As of December 2016, no releases have been made.
 We intend to implement Semantic Versioning when we do.